migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+**Deliverables for next 2 weeks:**
+Build sovereign Celestia rollup on Harmony Shard 1, deliver benchmark metrics for shard 1 as a data availability competitor to Near and Celestia (see Near's graphic)

+2024-03-13 Wed: Build sovereign Celestia rollup on Harmony Shard 1: reviwed new [docs](https://www.notion.so/Sovereign-Celestia-Rollup-on-Harmony-Shard-1-1429d67a09f7462dac242a0ca126a776) from Sun, studied the option of using Rollkit SDK, learning how other EVM rollups interact using smart contracts.

+2024-03-12 Tue: Meeting with Sun at which we discussed sovereign rollup development ways.
+Discussed the difficulties of using sovereign-sdk and cosoms-sdk.
+Made payments for the remaining 1BTC redeems requests (BTC bridge redeems).
+Prepared the BTC website (redeems program) for closure.

+2024-03-11 Mon: Dived into building rollups using [sovereign-sdk](https://github.com/Sovereign-Labs/sovereign-sdk) (Unfortunately, I don't have enough expirience with Rust - which prevents me from understanding some things).
+Also could not find adapters on Ethereum EVM.
+Helped Frank with shutting down the Stable Diffusion servers.

+___

+2024-03-08 Fri: sick day-off

 2024-03-07 Thu: Continue researching [libs](https://github.com/Sovereign-Labs/sovereign-sdk), and [docs](https://docs.celestia.org/developers/rollup-overview) to deploy a rollup using Celestia's SDK on Harmony Shard 1 (for AI, social, game data).

 2024-03-06 Wed: Study of architecture [sovereign rollup](https://celestia.org/learn/sovereign-rollups/an-introduction/) to use it for Harmony Shard 1 (for AI, social, game data).
 Researching Zero Gravity [0g.ai](https://0g.ai/) integration.